|US dollar index||91.7|

 |30 Year Fixed Rate Mortgage||4.21|

 Stocks are flat this morning on no real news.
-Bonds and MBS are flat as well.
+Bonds and MBS are up.